Maine Coon Cat Indoor Living Guide

 Maine Coon cats with moderate energy levels need a moderate amount of stimulation to thrive indoors, including interactive toys and regular play sessions.

-With a typical weight of 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon requires thoughtful care tailored to their specific breed characteristics.
+At 10-25 lbs and with a typical 10-13 yrs lifespan, the Maine Coon rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 What makes the Maine Coon remarkable among large cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Enrichment & Play